 So we invest great efforts to protect the environment and minimize out environmental impact.

 X-Press Feeders is committed to reducing our emissions to reach zero by 2050.
 We are focused on improving the fuel efficiency of our fleet through various operational and technical initiatives.
 Our main aim is to have a holistic strategy to reduce our emissions.
-Through these initiatives we aim to achieve at least 1% improvement per year, scaling up to 20% emissions savings by 2035, and 50% by 2040, on track to hit zero by 2050.
+Through these initiatives, we aim to achieve 20% emissions savings by 2035, and 50% by 2040 compared to a 2021 baseline, on track to hit net zero by 2050.
 This strategy depends upon the availability and affordability of certain technologies, which we are constantly reviewing to meet our goals sooner than our stated aims.
 We see collaborations as critical to us achieving our goals, which is why we have partners across the industry helping us to achieve greater visibility, accountability, vessel performance and lower GHG emissions.

 To-date we have not had to scrap any vessels, however, we do recognize our fleet is ageing.
 We are in the process of evaluating to joining the Ship Recycling Transparency Initiative, and we support the Hong Kong convention on ship recycling.
 If selling our second-hand vessels for onward trading, we are working to enforce a clause in our sales forms confirming that the next owner agrees to scrap the vessel responsibly.